Der Spiegel Logo

 Der Spiegel Logo History

 The publication’s logos underscore its specifics.
-Commitment to a single sign speaks of loyalty to the chosen direction of work.
+Commitment to a single sign speaks of loyalty to the chosen work direction.
 Consistency is likely linked to one leader who owned the magazine for many years.
-The rebranding was triggered by restructuring in the editorial office, the arrival of new owners, and improvements in printing technology, which allowed for achieving a special brightness and accuracy of the emblem.
+The rebranding was triggered by restructuring in the editorial office, new owners’ arrival, and improvements in printing technology, which allowed for achieving a special brightness and accuracy of the emblem.

 What is Der Spiegel?